malafronte/malafronte.github.io/content/docs-quarta/advanced-csharp/lambda/index.md

 }
 ```

-When reading this code, you can say go or goes to for the special lambda
+When reading this code, you can say *"go or goes"* to for the special lambda
 syntax.
 For example, the first lambda expression in the above example is
-read as "x and y goes to adding x and y".
+read as *"x and y goes to adding x and y"*.

 The lambda function has no specific name as the methods.
 Because of
 this, lambda functions are called anonymous functions.
 You also don't